-For those of you who don’t know, I spent nearly a decade living in the UK.
-My favorite place, despite the rain, definitely was (and still is) Scotland and its lush sceneries… I also picked up quite a few delicious recipes from there, which I have adapted to the vegetarian/vegan lifestyle while making sure they retained what made them so special to begin with.
+One of my favorite places in the world, despite the rain, definitely is Scotland.
+The people, the scneneries, the history… It’s a magical place and I truly enjoyed living there.
+During my time there, I also picked up quite a few delicious recipes from there, which I have adapted to the vegetarian/vegan lifestyle while making sure they retained what made them so special to begin with.

 These pumpkin bannocks are the perfect example… Traditional Scottish treat with a seasonal twist!